Sep 03 2019

 Now navigate to the blog folder and run the following command:

-folder.
-Your public folder should look something like this:Create a new folder calledblog
+my-blog/publicfolder.
+Your public folder should look something like this:Create a new folder calledblogwithin your website directory.
+Copy all the contents of themy-blog/publicfolder intopath/to/website/blogfolder.

 In this post, we looked at how to integrate a Gatsby blog to an existing website.